Free disability insurance quotes in minutes

 • Avoid risky activities: People without risky habits or hobbies, like smoking or skydiving, will be able to find cheaper long-term disability insurance.

-• Buy disability insurance early in life: Buying a non-cancellable long-term disability insurance policy early in life, when rates are lower, is cheaper than buying one later in life when you’re at a greater risk of becoming disabled.
+• Buy disability insurance early in life: Buying a non-cancellable long-term disability insurance policy early in life, when rates are lower and you can take advantage of graded premiums, is cheaper than buying one later in life when you’re at a greater risk of becoming disabled.

 • Choose a longer elimination period: Disability insurance costs go down if you choose a longer waiting period between the time you become disabled and when you start to get benefits.

-• Compare rates: Compare disability insurance quotes from multiple companies so you can be sure you get the best rate for your coverage needs (Policygenius can help with this).
+• Compare rates: Compare disability insurance quotes from multiple companies so you can be sure you get the best rates for your coverage needs (Policygenius can help with this).

 Ready to shop for disability insurance?